tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

     Seek the tuple iterator.

+    The result is a pointer to raw MessagePack data which can be decoded with mp_decode functions, for an example see the tutorial program :ref:`read.c <f_c_tutorial-read>`.
     The returned buffer is valid until next call to box_tuple_* API.
     Requested field_no returned by next call to box_tuple_next(it).